endlos99/flashrom99/README.md

 If you don't want to build the board yourself feel free to contact the developer for available sources.

+#### Previous Versions

+Revision 1 of the board has a small issue that results in unreliable disk access on some, but not all, systems, mostly with an original TI floppy disk controller.

+If you own a Revision 1 board *and* experience problems running images that access the disk drives please see [`doc/R1DISKFIX.md`](doc/R1DISKFIX.md) for an easy fix.

+Note that the potential disk issue has been fixed in Revision 2 of the board.
+The fix basically converts a Revision 1 board into a Revision 2 board.

 ### Software